datastax/graph-rag/docs/guide/adapters.md

 __Collection Support__

 : Indicates whether the store supports lists in metadata values or not.
 Stores which do not support it directly (:material-alert-circle:{.yellow}) can be used by applying the [ShreddingTransformer][langchain_graph_retriever.transformers.ShreddingTransformer] document transformer to documents before writing, which spreads the items of the collection into multiple metadata keys.

+__Dict-In-List__

+: Indicates the store supports using a dict-value in a list for edges.
+For example, when using named-entity recognition, you may have `entities = [{"type":
+"PERSON", "entity": "Bell"}, ...]` and wish to link nodes with the same entity using an edge defined as `("entities", "entities")`.

+__Nested Metadata__

+: Whether edges can be defined using values of nested metadata.
+For example, `page_structure.section` to access the section ID stored in metadata as `metadata["page_structure"] = { "section": ... }`.

 __Optimized Adjacency__